codic12/nzsh/readme.md

 # Slick, elegant, fast, and minimal ZSH prompt in Nim.

-### Why?
-I’ve always wanted to minimize my reliance on frameworks like [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), so I figured, why not write my own ZSH prompt in my new favourite language?
-Turned out to be a really fun exercise.

-### Highlights
+### Features
 - Written in Nim 👑
-- Fast (in theory, since Nim compiles to C)
+- Fast, since Nim compiles to C
-- Pretty defaults.
-- Plugin-like system for prompt customization, in case you didn’t like the pretty defaults.
+- Sane yet pretty defaults.
+- An API for creating your own prompts, with a ton of features!
 - Fun, I guess.

 ## Installation
-**Note**: It’s probably a good idea to uninstall `oh-my-zsh`, or any other plugin framework you’re using altogether.
-It may cause conflicts.
+**Note**: Frameworks like Oh My Zsh may cause conflicts, *especially if you are using a theme with one of them*.

 ```console
 $ nimble install nzsh
 ```

 Don’t know what that is?
 New to Nim?
-Check out the Nim [docs](https://nim-lang.org/documentation.html). `nimble` is packaged with Nim by default.
+Check out the Nim [docs](https://nim-lang.org/documentation.html).
+Just [grab a copy](https://nim-lang.org/install.html) of Nim and Nimble and just run it!
+Or grab a binary from the releases page.

 ## Quick start
 Add this to your `~/.zshrc`.
-If you installed via `nimble`, set `PROMPT` to `$(~/.nimble/bin/nzsh)`.
+If you installed via `nimble`, set `PROMPT` to `$("~/.nimble/bin/nzsh")`.
+If you grabbed a binarym, point it to that pat.

 ```zsh
 autoload -Uz add-zsh-hook